helidon-io/helidon/docs/se/guides/gradle-build.md

 ## Gradle Example

-The Helidon [Quickstart Example][quickstart-example] contains a `build.gradle` file that you can use as an example for building your Helidon application using Gradle.
+The Helidon [Quickstart Example][quickstart-examp] contains a `build.gradle` file that you can use as an example for building your Helidon application using Gradle.

 ## Dependency Management